Written by Tanya Zhang

 The purpose of pleats is multifaceted and can vary depending on the specific context and garment design.
 Here are a few common reasons why a designer may choose to add pleats to a garment or item.

-2. Fit and Function: Pleats can serve a functional purpose by providing extra room and flexibility in garments.
+Fit and Function: Pleats can serve a functional purpose by providing extra room and flexibility in garments.
 For example, in pants or skirts, pleats can allow for ease of movement and provide more space around the hips and thighs.
+We saw many face masks with pleats during the coronavirus outbreak.

 Overall, pleats serve both functional and aesthetic purposes in clothing and other fabric applications.
 They can enhance the style, fit, and shape of garments while adding an element of visual interest and sophistication.